BPHarris/.dotfiles/.github/README.md

 **Optional:**

-Here are some interactive shell programs that are nicer and/or prettier than their coreutils, etc counterparts:
+Here are some interactive shell programs that are nicer and/or prettier than their coreutils counterparts:

 ```bash
 sudo pacman -S --needed eza lsd bat ripgrep duf dysk dust fd trash-cli sd gping git-delta xh